ALAMO CITY ARTS ACADEMY

 Ballet 1 - Beginning Ballet (Ages 6-8)

-• Be able to focus for 1 hour class
+• Able to focus for a 1-hour class

-• Attend 1-2 ballet classes per week, regularly
+• Attend 1–2 ballet classes per week consistently

 Ballet 2 - Beginning Ballet (Ages 8-10)

-• Minimum 1-2 years of previous ballet training
+• 1–2 years of prior ballet training (or faculty approval)

-• Currently enrolled in a minimum of 2 hours of ballet a week.
+• Training load: currently enrolled in at least 2 hours of ballet per week

 Ballet 3 - Intermediate Ballet (Ages 11+)

-• Minimum 3-4 years of previous ballet training.
+• 3–4 years of prior ballet training (or faculty placement)

-• Currently enrolled in a minimum of 3 hours a ballet a week.
+• Currently enrolled in at least 3 hours of ballet per week

 Alamo City Arts Academy